Wang-Yuanqi-source/GEF/README.md

 ./run_all_models.sh
 ```

 We also provide pre-trained optimal models for each circuit in the VTR benchmark, which achieves a prediction accuracy of 94.57% for ADP-P on average.
-They are located at ``models/ADP-P/best_models/``
+They are located at ``models/ADP-P/best_models/``.

+## Reference
+Yuanqi Wang, Yunfei Dai, Jiangnan Li, Kaixiang Zhu, Huizhen Kuang, Hao Zhou, Eric Ren, Xifan Tang, Weijun Qin, Tao Li, and Lingli Wang.
+"GEF: A GNN-based Evaluation Framework for FPGA Routing Architecture."
+In 35st International Conference on Field-Programmable Logic and Applications (FPL), 2025.